xaviave/cudi_rs/Readme.md

 - Images in line on the top of the screen, a slow dark wallscreen animation will be always display.
 Those images will describe a type of sound (frequencies).
 When this type will appear in a music the corresponding image will grow then retake is place.
 All the sounds will create a nearly chaotic and unique animation for each music.

 *car chase, illegal japanese drift, race (boat, bike, car, plane, spaceship)

-___
-### Steps

-1. Simple OpenGL engine in Rust:
-    - Open a window with some images shown
-    - Handle the high volume of local image to download per-second
-    - Handle the sound
-    - Handle video on screen
-2. Options and customisations of the engine:
-    - Custom parameter to control the engine
-        - FPS
-        - Filter
-        - Mode (Cinema/Background)
-        - Media path selector
-        - Tags (WIP)
-        - Animations
-    - Show Music player
-    - Show Music analysis window
-    - Media history (like/dislike) -> search engine
-3. External API (real-time data acquisition):
-    - Download photos or videos from API such as Archillect, Tumblr ou Google Photos
-    - Handle the Deezer or Youtube API to play music
-4. ML everywhere:
-    - Add auto tagging image/video with themes/colors
-    - Add music tagging with themes/styles and BPM selector
-    - Adapt music and image/video BPM and tags